gary-rivera/100-days-of-code/log.md

 Day 7

 Website framework is completely fleshed out at this point but sheesh is this styling thing a pain.
 Still pretty dope to see how styled-components and motion library work together and overall excited to get this published
+\_

 Fri Jun 25 12:00:00 PDT 2021
 Day 8

 More React on personal site.
 Deciding how the site navigation layout feels so foreign.
 Never considered how my code design will affect whether users have a positive or negative interaction with my work.
+\_

 Sat Jun 26 20:44:11 PDT 2021
 Day 9

 Worked out how to deploy a react app whilst hosting static files.
 Wayyy easier than I made it out to be but I eventually figured it was due to some external library I installed and forgot about, so that was fun.
 Not sure that I'll ever actually get faster at debugging but I'm too deep into it now.
 Gotta keep swimming.
+\_

+Sun Jun 27 19:04:40 PDT 2021
+Day 10

+Rather successful day.
+I've reworked the app to eventually be a single page website that utilizes hashrouter instead.
+Just felt the flow of the page navigation was better that way.
+Between that and rendering my portfolio I'm pretty close to fully deploying!